pazliddinovulugbek/pazliddinovulugbek/README.md

 ### 🚀 About Me
 - 💻 I'm a **Front-End Developer**
 - 📚 Currently learning **HTML, CSS, JS, React.js**
-- 🎯 Goal: To become a skilled and creative Front-End Engineer
+- 🎯 Goal: To become a skilled and creative Front-End Developer
 - 🌍 From Uzbekistan

 ---